Skip to main content

 Active Events

-If an event has occurred but has not yet been closed, it is considered an active event.
-During this time, you can acknowledge the event, view its trend chart, and analyze the root cause.
-The event list will clearly indicate whether an event is still active.
-Once an event is closed, the system will no longer send any notification messages related to it.
+Events that have occurred but have not been closed are considered active.
+While an event is active, you can acknowledge it, view its trend chart, and analyze its root cause.
+The event list indicates whether an event is still active.
+Once an event is closed, the system no longer sends any notification messages related to it.

 Event Notification Messages

 When an event occurs, the system can automatically send a message to the designated contact based on its severity level and the configured notification rules.
-If the event requires acknowledgment and is not acknowledged within the specified Resend Interval, and the event is still open, the system will resend the notification.
-If an escalation contact is defined in the notification rule, and the event is still unacknowledged and not closed within the configured Escalation Interval, the system will send a message to the escalation contact.
+If the event is open, requires acknowledgment, and is not acknowledged within the specified resend interval, the system will resend the notification.
+If an escalation contact is defined in the notification rule, and the event is still open and unacknowledged after the configured escalation interval, the system will send a message to the escalation contact.

-For any given element, all of its events share a single notification rule.
-Within the rule, you can specify the contact point, resend interval, escalation contact, and escalation interval.
+All events in an element share a single notification rule.
+In the notification rule, you can specify the contact point, resend interval, escalation contact, and escalation interval.
 The message body is a text template, but the system comes with predefined content and supports placeholder variables for dynamic substitution.

-Every event is tied to an event template.
+Every event is associated with an event template.
 Whether a notification is sent depends on the severity level configured in the event template.
 A notification is only sent if the event’s severity level is equal to or higher than the threshold defined for the device.
-This design ensures that even events from the same template can have different severity levels, helping to prevent notification overload.
+This prevents notification overload and allows events from the same template to have different severity levels.

-To simplify management, child elements automatically inherit the parent element’s notification rule at the time of creation.
-However, you can modify the rule afterward—once modified, the new notification rule will apply to that element and all its descendants.
+A child element automatically inherits the notification rule of their parent element notification rule at the time when the child element is created.
+However, you can modify the rule afterward, and the new notification rule will apply to that element and all its descendants.